IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 Pi are sorted and point to file records for Ki.
 Assuming n is max no of values a node holds Pn point to the node starting with Pn+1 and so on.
 Basically left leaf node point to right one soon and so forth.

 #### Non-leaf level:
-Non leaf nodes form a multi level sparse index on the leaf nodes.
+- Non leaf nodes form a multi level sparse index on the leaf nodes.

-Each node in B tree can hold n ptrs and n-1 keys.i.e n children and n-1 search keys in the node itself.
+- Each node in B+ tree can hold n ptrs and n-1 keys.i.e n children and n-1 search keys in the node itself.

-For total of K entrys the max height is log<sub>n/2</sub> k
+- For total of K entrys the max height is log<sub>n/2</sub> k

-Typically the size of one node is same as size of a block(4KiB) , each index entry is 40 bytes so roughly 100 is the span of one node.
+- Typically the size of one node is same as size of a block(4KiB) , each index entry is 40 bytes so roughly 100 is the span of one node.

-If duplicates present in B tree we can guarentee k0 <= k1 <= ....
+- If duplicates present in B tree we can guarentee k0 <= k1 <= ....

 B<sup>+</sup> trees solve index file degradation and data file degradation when used in file organisation but there are much less records in a node then the pointers in the node.